roura356a/csk/intl.en-US/Solutions/Big data solutions/Run Apache Spark workloads on ACK/Analyze test results.md

 ## Test results

-The following table lists the time consumed by the tests based on each benchmark.
+The following table lists the amount of time consumed by the tests based on each benchmark.
 The queries are performed on 1 TB of data one after another.

 |Benchmark|Total time consumed by 104 queries \(Unit: minutes\)|
 |---------|----------------------------------------------------|